rameshkunwar/ramesh-blog/content/posts/002-nvm/index.md

 Now, we can easily switch between Node.js version, thanks to the author (and many contributors) of the project :-).
 If you love it, don't forget to give the project a star in the project's Github [repository](https://github.com/coreybutler/nvm-windows).

+> CAUTION: Remember to choose the right version of Node.js as it might throw some very cryptic error messages.